ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 Integration Overview
 --------------------
-The overall calculation process is kickstarted with a creation of a Calculator object using CalculatorFactory.Initially, the calculator is created with default values.
+The overall calculation process is kickstarted with a creation of a Calculator object using CalculatorFactory.
+Initially, the calculator is created with default values.
 If the calculator is used via the Python CLI, any of the user input parameters can be changed before calculating the sensitivity/integration time.
 If they don't, the calculations will be done with default values.
 In the UI, the first calculation is done with the default values and any specified user